-The whole orange has a 202% of satiety score, which is the highest form of all the fruits.
+The whole orange has a 202% satiety score, which is the highest form of all the fruits.
 But that is only due to the high fiber content.
 Once you reduce the fiber, all that effect goes away.

 4. One Apple A Day Keep The Hunger Away

-Apples are one of the most underappreciated fruits out there, and together with oranges, they are taking the leads with high satiety.
+Apples are one of the most underappreciated fruits out there, and together with oranges, they are taking the lead with high satiety.
 Apple can be indeed consumed as a part of a healthy diet as a stand-alone snack, or in combination with other foods to make a healthy meal.

 - apple juice with added fiber

 Each of the samples had a similar amount of calories and was eaten before the meals.
 This study was done in the laboratory setting and they measured how eating those forms of apples had an impact on the amount of food consumed immediately after (source).